 Risk of exposure to bloodborne pathogens HIV, Hepatitis, or other infections is also a possibility when purchasing pre-owned test strips from strangers or less than reputable sellers.

-Safety and quality of test strips bought from online or even neighborhood sources is often questionable.
+The safety and quality of test strips bought online or even neighborhood sources is often questionable.
 These days, it’s not uncommon to see signs on light posts proclaiming ‘Strips for cash!’ or ‘We’ll buy your test strips’.

 Some users of expired strips say they’re just as accurate as new strips, even when expired by a year or more.
 Others have completely different experiences.
 Consumers must realize that the enzymes on the strips do eventually break down.
 Some strips may prove effective longer than others.
 However, the enzymes used on testing strips differ by brand.
 Some manufacturers use less stable enzymes on their strips.
 Such factors must always be taken into consideration when purchasing expired test strips.
 So too must the way the strips have been stored prior to sale.